 STEM OPT Extension

 Students with degrees in Science, Technology, Engineering, and Mathematics (STEM) can apply for a 24-month extension of Post-Completion OPT.
 This extension requires employment with an E-Verify employer and adherence to additional reporting requirements.
+Many times, Students from different countries and other Universities also get chance to get world class higher education and they sure shot have the option to get the STEM OPT in that duration.

 Eligibility Criteria